 Not that some of that stuff doesn’t happen, but the reality is that kids can be turds around the holidays, and parents are often barely hanging on.
 Once it’s all over, you are left wondering how you will ever survive parenthood.

 I get it, friend.
-I’ve been at this parenting gig for almost 10 years now, and I’ve collected a few tips on how you can survive the holidays that you won’t find in any parenting list.
+I’ve been at this parenting gig for over ten years now, and I’ve collected a few tips on how you can survive the holidays that you won’t find in any parenting list.

 I won’t bullshit you — here are the real parenting pro tips for the holidays.